Monastery of Santa Catalina de Siena, Arequipa

 The Monastery of Santa Catalina de Siena is a large monastery of the Dominican Second Order, located in Arequipa, Peru.

-This is part of the UNESCO World Heritage Site "Historical Centre of the City of Arequipa".
+It is part of the UNESCO World Heritage Site "Historical Centre of the City of Arequipa".

 Location

-The citadel was located in the south of Peru in the city of Arequipa, founded on September 10, 1579 and located in an area that stands out for its natural beauty, welcoming climate and that has a great material with which the architecture of this city is built and continues to be built, the tuff.
+The citadel was located in the south of Peru in the city of Arequipa, founded on September 10, 1579, and located in an area that stands out for its natural beauty, welcoming climate and that has a great material with which the architecture of this city is built and continues to be built, the tuff.
 In the monastery there are two types, the white tuff, which comes from the Chachani volcano, and the pink one from the Misti, the latter emblem of the city.

 The citadel occupies an area of 20,000 square meters, "it constitutes a true and small city, characterized by its multitude of streets, somewhat tortuous, broken and narrow."
 And is completely isolated from the city, despite being located in the heart of it.
 A great and solid wall of 4 meters of height isolated the life of the women who inhabited the monastery.